 Elsewhere, the new Passat looks essentially the same as the outgoing model.
 For those who want a little more visual flair, the R-Line appearance package is now available.
 It boasts several unique visual cues, including 19-inch wheels, a front bumper, grille insert, rear bumper and side sills.
 R-Line models also gain features like SiriusXM radio, heated front seats, V-tex upholstery, and a long list of electronic driving aids.

-Inside, new models come standard with VW's new MIB II infotainment system, which includes USB connectivity for the first time (which means no more proprietary audio cables).
-The biggest news here is that Apple CarPlay and Android Auto are both available on all but the base models.
+Inside, new models come standard with Volkswagen's MIB II infotainment system, which includes USB connectivity for the first time (which means no more proprietary audio cables).

-The volume engine for the Passat is a 1.8-liter turbocharged four-cylinder that makes 170 horsepower and 184 lb-ft. of torque.
+The volume engine for the Passat is a 2.0-liter turbocharged four-cylinder that makes 174 horsepower and 184 lb-ft. of torque.
 It's paired to a traditional, six-speed automatic transmission.
-This combo is good for 25 mpg city and 38 mpg highway.
+This combo is good for 25 mpg in the city and 36 mpg on the highway.

-All Passat models feature dual front, front side and full-length side curtain airbags in addition to traction and stability control systems.
-Also included is an intelligent crash response system, which automatically unlocks all doors, disconnects the battery terminal from the alternator cable, shuts off the fuel supply and turns on the warning hazards and interior lights in the event of a crash.
+All Passat models feature dual front, front side, and full-length side curtain airbags in addition to traction and stability control systems.
+Also included is an intelligent crash response system, which automatically unlocks all doors, disconnects the battery terminal from the alternator cable, shuts off the fuel supply, and turns on the hazards and interior lights in the event of a crash.